 The College Women’s Association of Japan (CWAJ) is a not-for-profit volunteer organization made up of Japanese and non-Japanese women with common interests and goals.

 Since its inception in 1949, women have worked together to further the primary mission of CWAJ, the provision of scholarships.
 Members, who come from 25 nations, are paired in a unique Co-Chair system that partners Japanese and non-Japanese women to head each working committee.
 This system allows for friendships to form as women experience fun and satisfaction working toward a common goal.

 A dynamic, progressive organization, the College Women’s Association of Japan promotes education and fosters multicultural friendships.
-Through meaningful volunteer activities, we empower and inspire each other to create an enduring, positive impact on our communities.
+Through meaningful volunteer activities, we empower and inspire each other to create a sustainable and positive impact on our communities.

 To provide our Members with:

 CWAJ promotes Education but it is much more than a scholarship-granting organization.
 CWAJ has built an extensive reputation for its English language services in various sections of the community.
 Volunteers assist visually impaired students in English and art appreciation programs.
-Weekly programs for Japanese returnee children are provided to maintain their English language skills.
+Monthly visits are made to a children’s home to provide “fun-in-English” sessions..
 In addition, language and cultural exchange programs encourage foreign students in Tokyo.

 CWAJ members have access to a wide variety of programs through the Cultural Programs and the monthly General Meetings.
 The Special Interest Groups also offer various activities for members where we can develop and nurture friendship.